-o In order to maximize the efficiency of the dishwasher provided, residents are advised to pre-rinse all dishes.
+To maximize the efficiency of the dishwasher provided, residents are expected to prerinse all dishes.
 Failure to adequately remove food from dishes may result in dried-on food and clogged drains.
-Only soap designated for dishwashers should be used.
+Only soap designated for dishwashers is to be used.
 The utilization of dish soap not specifically designated for dishwasher use can cause damage and flooding of the machine.